 Impress Your Spouse: Order your coffee in French.
 Repeat after me: “Un café, s’il vouz plait.”
 More than likely, neither the barista, nor your spouse, nor you will have any idea what you’re saying.
 Furthermore, nothing in French is pronounced as its spelled.
 Good luck.

 Housed in a former industrial quarter along the French Broad, the River Arts District is equal parts culture, strangeness, and mural-sized graffiti.
-It’s the bones of Asheville.
+In short: it's the bones of Asheville.

 An afternoon wandering about the District, arm in arm with your spouse/loved one/fishing buddy/whomever, will take you through a series of galleries, workshops, and informal exhibitions, each one well worth a stop.

-Among the most unique of these art-foundries lies Akira Satake’s ceramic shop.
-His forms at once evoke plant life, and formations of ancient rock, much like the mountains which cradle Asheville itself.
+Among the most unique of these art-foundries is Akira Satake’s ceramic shop.
+His forms at once evoke plant life, and formations of ancient stone, much like the mountains which cradle Asheville itself.

-Remember when I mentioned the volume of Asheville’s cafes?
-Exhibit A: Café Yuzu, a Euro-Japanese bakeshop located with Akira’s gallery.
-If your honeymoon in Asheville is apt to involve a spot of cooking, the River Arts District hosts a farmer’s market from 3-6 on Wednesdays—a perfect place to procure fresh vegetables, cheeses, sweets, and Asheville’s ever-present natural curatives.
+If your honeymoon in Asheville is apt to involve a spot of cooking, the River Arts District hosts a farmer’s market from 3pm-5:30pm on Wednesdays—a perfect place to procure fresh vegetables, cheeses, sweets, and Asheville’s ever-present natural curatives.

 Impress Your Spouse: Study the map.
 Plan accordingly.
-Its somewhat of a drive to Black Balsam—they’ll thank you if you’ve prepared a “Driving Through the Mountains Asheville Honeymoon Playlist.”
-In contrast, the Arboretum may be closer to home, but its tangle of trails can misplace the unfamiliar.
+Its somewhat of a drive to Black Balsam.
+They’ll thank you if you’ve prepared a “Driving Through the Mountains - Asheville Honeymoon Playlist.”

 The Biltmore Estate is a big deal.
 Perhaps the biggest deal in Asheville, besides of course your honeymoon.

-With architecture of scale and ornamentation unlike anything south of Virginia, and a vast, sprawling property, you could fill several days of your honeymoon in Asheville simply by traversing the Biltmore’s environs.
+With its sprawling grounds and monumental architecture, you could fill several days of your honeymoon in Asheville simply by traversing the Biltmore’s environs.

-Once you’re done with traversing, its down to you to decide whether you’d like to engage in a tasting at the Estate’s winery, go for afternoon tea at its inn, or attend a not-infrequent open-air concert.
-Supposedly, you could do all three.
+But once you’re done with traversing, its down to you to decide whether you’d like to engage in a tasting at the Estate’s winery, go for afternoon tea at its inn, or attend a not-infrequent open-air concert.
+Indeed, you could do all three.

 For those of you seeking something off the Estate’s main menu, I’d suggest visiting the conservatory.
 Filled with fascinating specimens of flourishing flora, it’s quite the Eden-esque location, and thus evokes all the romance therein.